tristantudorof/excel_coffee_sales_dashboard/README.md

 I formatted dates to display as DD-MM-YYYY.

-Standardizing dates as DD-MM-YYYY ensures consistent interpretation, accurate analysis, and reliable matching across my dataset.
+Standardising dates as DD-MM-YYYY ensures consistent interpretation, accurate analysis, and reliable matching across my dataset.

-Also i can better analyze the sales by months rather than a more general time frame like years.
+Also, I can better analyse the sales by months rather than a more general time frame like years.

-To do so I selected all of the Order Dates then went to format cells and changed it to custom.
+To do so, I selected all of the Order Dates, then went to format cells and changed it to custom.

 <img width="605" height="482" alt="Screenshot 2025-12-02 at 11 35 44 PM" src="https://github.com/user-attachments/assets/10b0f2e8-3c2c-4f79-b931-786aa19d0fd7" />

 # Number Formatting

-Currently, we could not see the metric for Size.
+Currently, we cannot see the metric for Size.

 <img width="71" height="225" alt="Screenshot 2025-12-02 at 11 39 18 PM" src="https://github.com/user-attachments/assets/8941858d-164a-429e-9baa-bc69d0a4add0" />